Wait what? 10 things? This must be a joke, right?

 3. Reduce future insurance premiums

-A Cyber Essentials Plus certification signals that you are trying everything in your power to reduce cyber crime and you'll quickly find that this results in reduced premiums.
+A Cyber Essentials Plus certification signals that you are trying everything in your power to reduce cyber risks and you'll quickly find that this results in reduced premiums.

 If you can demonstrate that you have taken 'reasonable steps' to ameliorate your risk - i.e. by getting Cyber Essentials Plus; then the insurance has to pay out.